pablorocg/fomo25-sanity-check-pipeline/README.md

 ### predict.py

 This script handles inference operations with your trained model.
 It processes NIfTI files and must preserve the original image metadata in the output.

-**Command Structure**

 The predict.py file must accept the following arguments:
 - `--input`: Path to the input file for inference
 - `--output`: Destination path for saving results